 I told him it'd be great to see more honest depictions as most articles are heavily idealized making it sound all great, when it's not necessarily.
 It's ups and downs (just like regular life really).

 What happened next may surprise you.
-He wrote a hit piece on me changing my entire story that I told him over Skype into a clickbait article of how digital nomadism doesn't work and one of the main people doing it for awhile (en public) even settled down and gave up altogether.
+He wrote a hit piece on me changing my entire story that I told him over Skype into a clickbait article of how digital nomadism doesn't work and one of the main people doing it for awhile (me) even quit, settled down and gave up altogether.

-I didn't settle down.
+I didn't settle down or quit.
 I spent the summer in Amsterdam.
 Cause you know, it's a nice place!
-But he needed to say this to make a polarized hit piece with an angle.
+But he needed to say this to make a polarized hitpiece with an angle.
 And that piece became viral.
 Resulting in me having to tell people daily that I didn't and getting lots of flack.
 You may understand it doesn't help if your entire startup is about something and a journalist writes a viral piece how you yourself don't even believe in that anymore.
 I contacted the journalist and Quartz but they didn't change a thing.

 It's great this meant his journalistic breakthrough but it hurt me in the process.